Now accepting applications here for the 2016-2017 cohort! DEADLINE:

 There is no cost for selected students.
 The Office of the Provost will pay for student tuition for this 1-credit course and provide the supporting course materials.

-Admission to the 2015-16 program is competitive and requires an application.
+Admission to the program is competitive and requires an application.
 The application can be found here.
-Applications are due by Monday, March 30, 2015.
-A letter of support from the dissertation or thesis project advisor is required (submitted by email to the Center for Teaching and Faculty Excellence at firstname.lastname@example.org).
+Applications are due by Monday, March 28, 2016.
+An electronic letter of support from the dissertation or thesis project advisor is required (submitted via the application submission system).
 Note: This is in addition to the application form.
 Students will be notified of acceptance by late April.
-The 2014-15 program will be limited to a maximum of 18 students.
+The program will be limited to a maximum of 18 students.

 Criteria for selection into program: Advanced PhD student (PhD candidates preferred) or MFA students nearing completion of their thesis projects, interest in an academic career, teaching experience as instructor of record or graduate teaching assistant (GTA), and alignment of student goals with program goals.